-20. (1) No non-banking financial company shall,

-- (i) lend to - (a) any single borrower exceeding fifteen per cent of its owned fund; and - (b) any single group of borrowers exceeding twenty five per cent of its owned fund; - (ii) invest in - (a) the shares of another company exceeding fifteen per cent of its owned fund; and - (b) the shares of a single group of companies exceeding twenty five per cent of its owned fund; - (iii) lend and invest (loans/investments taken together) exceeding - (a) twenty five per cent of its owned fund to a single party; and - (b) forty per cent of its owned fund to a single group of parties.
+- 24. (1) On and from April 1, 2007 no non-banking financial company shall, - (i) lend to - (a) any single borrower exceeding fifteen per cent of its owned fund; and - (b) any single group of borrowers exceeding twenty five per cent of its owned fund; - (ii) invest in - (a) the shares of another company exceeding fifteen per cent of its owned fund; and - (b) the shares of a single group of companies exceeding twenty five per cent of its owned fund; - (iii) lend and invest (loans/investments taken together) exceeding - (a) twenty five per cent of its owned fund to a single party; and - (b) forty per cent of its owned fund to a single group of parties.